Gaddodda/json-examples/c/README.md

 #### handleSettings ####

 This is where our JSON parsing happens.
-It just takes the data that we CURL read in for us from the spotter.
+It just takes the data that we CURL read in for us from the json app.

 Start out by initializing our JSON parser: